beweonline/moesspruino/README.md

 # [moesspruino](https://beweonline.github.io/)
-customized Espruino IDE originally for Moessinger junior high school design and technology education
+a robotics project originally for Moessinger junior high school design and technology education
+includes a customized Espruino IDE, an object-orientated sg90 servo library, schematics for the robot arm, an ajax interface for its mobile cnc
 changes to the original IDE are documented in `customizations.txt`
+tutorials and walkthrough to be handed in after test run, late 2023

 background
 ----------
 main interrest is constructing a model of a portal/gantry robot with pick-and-place functionality from scratch
 K8/9 pupils want to program animations for several servo motors with minimal supervision
-gentle exposure to cnc and oo-programming to comply with national curriculum changes
+gentle exposure to cnc and oo-programming to comply with Austrian national curriculum changes
 project total cost per individual robot including NodeMCU esp8266 is limited to 10-15€

 descent